Graylog2/documentation/pages/pipelines/pipelines.rst

 as the stage requires *all* rules be satisfied (``match all``).
 With the pipeline aborted, stage 2 would not run.

 ``match either`` acts as an ``OR`` operator, only requiring a single rule's condition evaluate to ``true`` in order to continue pipeline processing.
-Note that actions are still ran for all matching rules in the stage, even if it is the final stage in the pipeline.
+Note that actions are still run for all matching rules in the stage, even if it is the final stage in the pipeline.

 Rules are referenced by their names, and can therefore be shared among many different pipelines.
 The intention is to enable creation of reusable building blocks, making it easier to process the data specific to your organization or use case.